cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    Overall, I think everyone did a good job of getting their pieces done, but as others have said a lot of the work was done near the end of the sprint, rather than towards the beginning and middle.
 Given how much we were able to get done in that short period of time I am optimistic about what we can accomplish in
    Sprint 2.

+   A good start to the development process for our project.
+The front end guys are doing a great job and the database guys are also doing great work getting the data mapped and ready to be useable.
+I personally didn't do enough on this Sprint (Taylor).
+I volunteered for a task that was originally going to be difficult and then we ended up changing our mind on how we wanted to do it.
+This made my task relatively easy, I need to make sure to get a heavier work load this next sprint so I can make a bigger impact.

 </p>